makma/fingerprintjs.com/content/blog/default-title-1.md

 templateKey: long-form-content
 metadata:
   title: "Refund Fraud: How to Identify Chargeback Fraud"
-  description: Refund fraud is one of the most common fraud types for ecommerce
+  description: Refund fraud is a scam where a person attempts to get money
-    business.
-Learn how to identify and stop chargebacks caused by professional refunders.
+    refunded from merchants by falsely claiming the product they received was not up to par.
   url: https://fingerprint.com/blog/refund-fraud-prevention-chargebacks
   socialImage: /img/uploads/refund-fraud_-how-to-identify-chargeback-fraud.png
   imageAlt: Review fraud prevention